 It was April 1997 and I was 19 years old.
 I headed to Pretoria because I wanted to join the South African Air Force.
 It was an opportunity to study and earn an income at the same time.
 I immediately applied to the SAAF and not long after that I had my interview.
 In December 1997 I received my letter to say I had been accepted.

-So this young Indian girl from Durban who had no idea what she had signed up for was heading to the military.
+I started Basic Military Training on 14 January 1998.
+This young Indian girl from Durban who had no idea what she had signed up for, was heading to the military.
 Firstly, my Afrikaans sucked.
-Secondly, I don’t take to orders or being screamed at too well.
+Secondly, I didn’t take orders too well.
 Thirdly, I’m as stubborn AF.
 Fourthly, at that age I was a rebel with a cause.
-I arrived at the SAAF gymnasium and reported to the rugby field, with suitcase, ironing board, a box of cleaning material and there began my career in Aviation.
+I arrived at the SAAF gymnasium with a suitcase, iron, ironing board and cleaning material.
 Now let me tell you, if you want to get fit then the military will whip you into shape in 3 short months.
-You literally run your ass off while being screamed at (for no apparent reason) all day long.
-You sing for your food (as crappy as it may be), do everything at the speed of light and the phrase “val saam” takes on a whole new meaning.
-Even though it was super tough, I had the time of my life and the most fun ever.
+You literally run your ass off while being screamed at all day long.
+Singing for your food, while doing everything at the speed of light is the norm.
+Even though it was super tough, I was left with the fondest of memories.

 The kids and I went to the SAAF gymnasium last week, so that I could show them where it all began for me and so that we could walk that very path from my first day again.

 I passed military training and then started my studies towards a qualification as an Aircraft Instrument Mechanic.
 After 3 years of exceptionally hard work, commitment, dedication and having to prove myself daily (because I was a woman in a male dominated environment).
 I qualified as an Aircraft Instrument Mechanic on the C-130 aircraft at 28 Squadron, Air Force Base Waterkloof in Pretoria.